-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education approve the retirement of support services personnel (all Civil Service classifications) as follows":
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Ms. Slattery, seconded by Ms. Ahearn, and approved unanimously (8-0) to approve the retirement of support services personnel (all Civil Service classifications) as follows":

-Name Position & Retirement
+Name Position & Assignment Retirement Date

-Assignment Date

-Hubbard, Auto Mechanic 4/17/18 37yrs,
+Hubbard, Richard M. Auto Mechanic 4/17/18 37yrs, 11mos.

-Richard M. IV/Transportation 11mos.
+IV/Transportation